GrinninBarrett/google-homepage/README.md

 Below, I have decided to leave my original comments on the project, which included thoughts on the project before starting, during development, and after completion.

+It being one of my first projects ever, looking back at the code, I notice some very strange and even downright wrong stuff in there.
+However, I am going to leave it, both to prevent breaking it and to show that I have learned better now.

 ## Project Screenshot